 Lectins wreak havoc on your body and can cause serious discomfort… in fact, some would say they’re downright poisonous.
 But chances are, unless you’re a follower of the Plant Paradox plan, you’re eating a pretty large number of lectins.
-After all, they’re a group of proteins found in several plant-based foods, like legumes and grains.
+After all, they’re a group of proteins found in several plant-based foods, like legumes, nightshade veggies and grains.
+Before explaining why beans give you gas, let’s take a closer looks at lectins…

 To defend the plant against predators like insects – and even us.
 Lectins are essentially the natural insecticides hidden in grains and legumes that aren’t cooked properly.
 And in this case, “properly” is MORE than cooking until soft.